 Being ordered to register as a sex offender can be a humbling experience.
-In Texas, any person with a "reportable conviction or adjudication," required to register as a condition of parole or release to mandatory supervision, required to register as a condition of community supervision, or is an “extrajurisdictional registrant” must register as a sex offender.
+In Texas, any person with a “reportable conviction or adjudication,” is required to register as a condition of parole or release to mandatory supervision, is required to register as a condition of community supervision, or is an “extra-jurisdictional registrant” must register as a sex offender.

 The Texas Sex Offender Registration Program requires a local law enforcement authority to obtain the following information from the sex offender:

-● The person's full name, date of birth, sex, race, height, weight, eye color, hair color, social security number, driver's license number, shoe size, home address or a detailed description of each geographical location at which the person resides or intends to reside, each alias, and any home, work or cellular phone number of the person;
+- The person’s full name, date of birth, sex, race, height, weight, eye color, hair color, social security number, driver’s license number, shoe size, home address or a detailed description of each geographical location at which the person resides or intends to reside, each alias, and any home, work or cell phone number of the person;

 Any other information required by the department (DPS) will also be obtained.
 Some of the most common sex offenses in Denton County include online solicitation of a minor, sexual assault, and prostitution or solicitation.